-The overall goal of Research Program at the UCSF Osher Center for Integrative Medicine is to strengthen the scientific evidence-base about integrative medicine through addressing the following core aims:
+The overall goal of the Research Program at the UCSF Osher Center for Integrative Medicine is to strengthen the scientific evidence-base about integrative medicine through addressing the following core aims:

 - To rigorously test the effectiveness and safety of integrative medicine approaches for treatment of specific conditions.
 We focus on issues for which conventional pharmaceutical or surgical treatments have important limitations, such as pain, mood regulation, stress management, and obesity.

 - To determine the mechanisms of action of integrative medicine treatments.
 An important focus is on understanding mechanisms of action that involve the interaction between mind and body.

 Overview: Present Focus and Emerging Directions

 The UCSF Osher Center for Integrative Medicine conducts rigorous scientific research on treatments that address multiple aspects of patients’ health and wellness—biological, psychological, social and spiritual.
 Our research seeks to improve our understanding of how treatments work, and how well they work.
 Through this research, the Osher Center works to advance the evaluation of integrative medicine approaches and the inclusion of effective approaches in medical care.

 The UCSF Osher Center has rapidly established itself as one of the leading centers in the world for research on integrative medicine.
 As one measure of the Center’s research program, we are the recipients of two Center of Excellence Program Project grants from the National Center for Complementary and Alternative Medicine (NCCAM) of the National Institutes of Health (NIH), the only institution so far to achieve this benchmark.
 The first Center of Excellence grant (2004-2010) has investigated the effects of a meditation-based stress reduction intervention in HIV infection, including the impact on disease course, neuroendocrine function, and the immune system.
 The second Center of Excellence grant (2008 – 2013) involves a clinical trial investigating long-term weight loss and maintenance in obesity.